markjprice/cs11dotnet7/docs/errata/errata.md

 On October 28, 2022, the .NET team changed the name *again*, to [**Standard Term Support (STS)**](https://twitter.com/mairacw/status/1585789100879069185), probably because an initialism of **SS** is problematic and internal code and configuration was already using `sts`.
 Sadly, it was too late to update the PDFs that are sent to print.

 *Sigh.* Such are the perils of trying to be up-to-date on release day.

+# Page 28 - Writing code using Visual Studio Code

+In Step 18, I wrote, "Visual Studio Code may have to download and install C# dependencies like OmniSharp, .NET Core Debugger, and Razor Language Server".
+This is true up to the most recent release version `1.25.9`.
+But if you install the pre-release version `2.0.x` then it does not include OmniSharp any more.

+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then I recommend that you click the button Switch to Release Version to revert back to the current release version `1.25.9`.

+# Page 31 - Adding a second project using Visual Studio Code

+In Step 7, I wrote, "Enter `omni`, and then, in the drop-down list that appears, select **OmniSharp: Select Project**."

+This works if you installed the most recent release version `1.25.9`.
+But if you installed the pre-release version `2.0.x` then it does not include OmniSharp any more.

+To follow the instructions in the book, if you have installed the pre-release version `2.0.x` then I recommend that you click the button Switch to Release Version to revert back to the current release version `1.25.9`.

 # Page 36 - Getting help for the dotnet tool